David A. Kenny

 Identification Issues with Standard CFA Model

-The standard model requires at least
+The standard model

-factors.
-However, the standard CFA model
+2 method factors.
+However, the standard

-when the loadings for each factor are exactly equal or when there is no discriminant validity between two or more
+cases: when the loadings for each factor are exactly equal or when there

-factors.
-Although actual data never exactly satisfy these conditions,
+is no discriminant validity between two or more factors.
+Although actual data never exactly satisfy

-larger than one and negative variances), and convergence problems are
+variances), and convergence problems are quite commonly found during

-quite commonly found during estimation.
-Thus given these problems, the
+estimation.
+Thus given these problems, the "standard" model can

-However, if there are either a large number of traits or methods (5 or
+either a large number of traits or methods (5 or more), these estimation

-more), these estimation problems may be alleviated.
+problems may be alleviated.

 very strong correlations